The Castellows

-The Castellows are an American neotraditional country music trio consisting of sisters Eleanor, Lily, and Powell Balkcom.
+The Castellows (originally known as the Balkcom Sisters) are an American neotraditional country music trio consisting of sisters Eleanor, Lily, and Powell Balkcom.
 Eleanor and Powell are two of triplets.
-Lily is their younger sister, about eighteen months junior.
-Born in Georgetown, Quitman County, Georgia, the sisters moved to Nashville in 2023 and signed a record deal with Warner Music Nashville and Warner Records.
+Their sister Lily is 18 months younger than them.
+Born in Georgetown, Georgia, the sisters moved to Nashville in 2023 and signed a record deal with Warner Music Nashville and Warner Records.
 Their first EP, A Little Goes a Long Way, was released on February 9, 2024.
 Castellow was their great-grandmother's maiden name.

 Career

-The Castellows began attracting attention in 2022 through posting cover song performances to their Instagram and TikTok accounts.
+The Castellows began attracting attention in 2022 through posting cover song performances to Instagram and TikTok.
 In January 2023, the group caught interest from insiders in the music industry.
-The sisters had not considered a career in music until March of that year.
-By the Spring, the trio had received interest from the industry nationwide.
-In October, they signed a record deal with Warner Music Nashville and Warner Records, and released their debut single "No. 7 Road".
-This was followed by a cover of Leon Everette's "Hurricane" in November, and "I Know It'll Never End" in January 2024.
-Their debut EP, titled A Little Goes a Long Way and produced by Trina Shoemaker, was released on February 9.
-The song "I Know It Will Never End" was nominated for the CMT digital-first performance of the year, at the 2024 CMT Music Awards.
+The sisters had not considered a career in music until March 2023.
+By spring 2024, the trio had received interest from the industry nationwide.
+In October 2024, they signed a record deal with WMN and Warner Records, and released their debut single "No. 7 Road".
+A cover of Leon Everette's "Hurricane" followed in November 2024 and "I Know It'll Never End" in January 2024 was next.
+Their debut EP, titled A Little Goes a Long Way and produced by Trina Shoemaker, was released on February 9, 2025.
+The song "I Know It Will Never End" received a CMT digital-first performance of the year nomination at the 2024 CMT Music Awards in Austin, Texas.